arthur-e/l4cython/CONTRIBUTING.md

 Concurrency
 -------------------

 OpenMP can be used for concurrency only if the contents of the inner-most loop (e.g., where `prange()` is used) contains only C code.
+Use these compiler arguments:

 ```
-respration = Extension(
+respiration = Extension(
     ...
     extra_compile_args = ['-fopenmp'],
     extra_link_args = ['-fopenmp'])